Get Down and Get with It: Promotion

 A music video was filmed to promote the single, although it received few airings at the time.
 The black-and-white video was filmed by Caravelle.
 It featured Slade in the back of an open-roofed American car on the flyover roads in Central London.
 Arriving at a power station, the band climb onto the roof, dance and walk around, then return to the car and drive off.
 In a 1973 interview with Music Star, guitarist Dave Hill recalled the making of the song's video in relation to his fear of heights: "I was wearing a silver suit so they decided to film me walking along an overhead ledge as though I was a spaceman who'd just landed.
 It was very high up and I suddenly looked down at the ground.
 That was a mistake because I just froze.
 I had this terror of falling and I just froze completely, like a cat does when it gets stuck up a tree."

-In the UK, the band performed the song on the music show Top of the Pops and The Roger Whittaker Show.
+In the UK, the band performed the song on the music show Top of the Pops and Whittaker's World of Music.
 In Belgium, they performed it on the TV show Popshop.
 In 1972, the band performed the song on 2Gs and the Pop People.
 A live performance of the song, recorded at the band's concert in Sydney, Australia, in 1973, was filmed for the Australian music TV show GTK.

 Critical reception

-Upon release, Record Mirror said: "It's a scream-up of an adaption of a Little Richard rocker and there's a positive air of desperation as Noddy Holder builds up the excitement".
-Bradford Telegraph noted Holder's "cut-throat razor" vocals and described the song as "pier-end entertainment brought up to date".
-In a retrospective song review by AllMusic, Dave Thompson said: "The [song] perfectly encapsulates the madness of a period Slade show, and the band's only complaint was that it wasn't half as heavy as it should have been.
+Upon its release, Record Mirror said, "It's a scream-up of an adaption of a Little Richard rocker and there's a positive air of desperation as Noddy Holder builds up the excitement".
+Pete Butterfield of the Reading Evening Post called it "real down-to-earth rock 'n' roll in the Little Richard style with a heavy stomping beat".
+He continued, "If this record has anything to do with it, Slade will be accepted for what they are – a damn fine rock band.
+It's a real raver and should be a hit."
+In a retrospective review of the song, Dave Thompson of AllMusic wrote, "The [song] perfectly encapsulates the madness of a period Slade show, and the band's only complaint was that it wasn't half as heavy as it should have been.
 No matter, the stamping and clapping accompaniment became a Slade trademark regardless, while the record's overall aura of unrestrained power was simply too much for many radio DJs."